sunpy/sunkit-image/docs/index.rst

 Mission Statement
 =================

+The goal of ``sunkit-image`` is not to be a general purpose image processing library.

-The goal of the ``sunkit-image`` library is to provide access to image processing routines that are:
+The goal of ``sunkit-image`` is to provide access to image processing routines that are:

 1. Focused on being applied to solar image data.
 2. Are published in the literature or in preparation to be published.